Bendena, Kansas

-Bendena is an unincorporated community in Doniphan County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 117.
+Bendena is a census-designated place (CDP) in Doniphan County, Kansas, United States.
+As of the 2020 census, the population was 117.

 History

 Bendena was founded in 1886.
 It was originally given the name of Albers, after John Albers, who farmed on this land.
 But when the United States Postal Service established a post office there, they required a change of name because of similarities to other town names in Kansas.
 It was then named for the sweetheart of the first telegraph operator at the Chicago, Kansas and Nebraska railroad station.

-The first post office in Bendena was established in January, 1888.
+The first post office in Bendena was established in January 1888.
 Its ZIP Code is 66008.

 Geography

 Bendena is located southwest of the center of Doniphan County, along highway K-20.
 It is 7 mi southwest of Troy, the county seat, and 15 mi north of Atchison.